jetthoughts/jt.github.io/_posts/2009-12-01-add-new-conditions-to-searchlogic-sample-by-range.markdown

 authors_git: miry
 tags: rails,searchlogic
 category: tech
-excerpt: Three simple steps to fix bugs with Postgres.

 ---

 I am using an awesome plugin searchlogic by binarylogic.
 But it has some small bugs concerning working with Postgres.